harystyleseze/space-puzzle-game-on-rootstock/space-puzzle-guide.md

 4. **Progressive Challenge System**: The difficulty scales dynamically based on your level, introducing new elements and increasing complexity at a pace designed to challenge without frustrating.

-5. **Cross-Device Experience**: Your game state follows you across devices thanks to Core blockchain persistence, allowing for a seamless gaming experience.
+5. **Cross-Device Experience**: Your game state follows you across devices thanks to Rootstock blockchain persistence, allowing for a seamless gaming experience.

 ## 🧩 Puzzle Gaming Excellence